samooth/spacecore-rehoster/README.md

-# Hypercore Rehoster
+# Spacecore Rehoster

-Help host the hypercores of your choice.
+Help host the spacecores of your choice.

-For a hypercore containing a hyperdrive, both underlying cores will be served.
+For a spacecore containing a spacedrive, both underlying cores will be served.

 If you rehost another rehoster, you will rehost all its cores as well (recursively).